Existing Dwellings (England)

-The Government has initiated a consultation concerning changes to the Building Regulations for existing dwellings in England.
-These changes are expected to have a significant impact on glass and glazing products in residential buildings.
+Changes to the Building Regulations for existing dwellings in England are expected to have an impact upon glass and glazing products in residential buildings.

-For replacement windows, doors and rooflights in existing dwellings, the following standards have been proposed:
+The 2021 edition of Approved Document L Volume 1 has made changes to the standards for fabric performance of building elements in existing dwellings.
+For replacement windows, doors and rooflights in existing dwellings, the following standards have been introduced:

 The proposals include an alternative if windows or fully glazed external pedestrian doors cannot meet the above requirements because of the need to maintain the character of the building.
 In such cases, they should achieve or better a centre pane U value of 1.2 W/m2K or be upgraded to low emissivity (low-e) secondary glazing.

-If you have any questions on Part L 2021 and what the implications might be for glass, please complete our online contact form, selecting 'Architect' or 'Trade' as the Enquiry Type and 'Part L 2021' as the Nature of Your Enquiry.
+If you have any questions on the new regulatory requirements and what the implications might be for glass, please complete our online contact form, selecting 'Architect' or 'Trade' as the Enquiry Type and 'Part L' as the Nature of Your Enquiry.